scarydoors/currency-converter-react/README.md

 boilerplate.

-As per the Lead Devs suggestion, the UX is greatly improved because the data is not fetched all at once resulting a very fast load time.
-Instead, I load the exchangeRates each time from's currency is changed which results in small wait time between changes which is completely fine in terms of UX.
+As per the Lead Devs suggestion, the UX is greatly improved because the data is not fetched all at once resulting in a very fast load time compared to 15 seconds.
+Instead, I load the exchangeRates each time from's currency is changed which results in small wait time between changes which is completely fine in terms of UX as pointed out by the Tech Lead.

-Additionally, loading state and error state is no longer managed in `App.js`, loading state is reflected by skeleton depictions of the CurrencyInput components and error state is reflected by showing the error message instead of the inputs.
+Additionally, loading state and error state is no longer managed in `App.js`, loading state is reflected by loading skeleton depictions of the CurrencyInput components and error state is reflected by showing the error message instead of the inputs.
 This achieves a more cleaner look and is better for UX.

 # CurrencyInput